 All of the major human rights treaties that have come into force since the adoption of the Universal Declaration of Human Rights contain legal obligations to end discrimination and ensure equality.
 The International Covenant on Economic, Social and Cultural Rights (ICESCR) specifies that the rights set out in the treaty will be extended "without discrimination of any kind as to race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status", and the International Covenant on Civil and Political Rights (ICCPR) includes an almost identical guarantee.
 The Convention on the Elimination of All Forms of Racial Discrimination (CERD) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) include extensive and specific protections against discrimination on the basis of race and sex.
-Likewise, the Convention on the Rights of the Child (CRC), the International Convention on the Protection of All Migrant Workers and Their Families, and the Convention on the Rights of Persons with Disabilities (CRPD) all include guarantees of non-discrimination.
+Likewise, the Convention on the Rights of the Child (CRC), the International Convention on the Rights of Persons with Disabilities (CRPD) all include guarantees of non-discrimination.